Customs procedure of release for free circulation

 Code Y067 need not be inserted if the Chinese goods are in temporary storage as of 31 December 2020 and on 5 January 2021, the goods are placed under the transit procedure, which is terminated on 6 January 2021 by moving the goods to another temporary storage facility and subsequently releasing for free circulation.

-Article 138 of Regulation (EU) 2015/2446 (Delegated Regulation) is supplemented by a new point (h).
-According to point (h), organs and other human or animal tissue (including bone marrow) or human blood suitable for permanent grafting, implantation or transfusion may be declared for release for free circulation using another act.
+According to Article 138 point (h) of Regulation (EU) 2015/2446, organs and other human or animal tissue or human blood suitable for permanent grafting, implantation or transfusion, in case of emergency, may be declared for free circulation using another act.

 Pursuant to Article 141 (1) of the Delegated Regulation, any of the following acts shall be deemed to be a customs declaration: